CivicActions/civicactions.com/src/content/ditap.md

 ### Key program details

 **Dates**
 * This is an approximately 6-month program.
-Open enrollment dates will be announced soon.
+The next class begins July 20.
 * These 60 to 90 minute classes are mostly held on Tuesdays and Thursdays.
 A detailed schedule for each cohort is available on request.

 **Certification & Continuous Learning Points (CLPs)**